rudi-c/perlin-range/README.md

 In 2D, the value of Perlin Noise at any point depends on the coordinate (x, y) and the vectors at each corner of the corresponding grid cell.
 Generally, the vectors are of unit length, so they can be represented using an angle.
 All cells are statistically identical, so we only need to find the largest value of Perlin Noise within one cell.
 That means we optimize a function of 6 variables (angle1, angle2, angle3, angle4, x, y).

-In 3D, the mechanism is the same, but now the cell is a cube with 8 corners and each angle needs to be represented with 2 angles.
-That means we optimize a function of 19 variables (x, y, z) and 2 * 8 angles.
+In 3D, the mechanism is the same, but now the cell is a cube with 8 corners and the vector at each corner needs to be represented with 2 angles.
+That means we optimize a function of 19 variables: (x, y, z) and 2 * 8 angles.

 To complicate matters, Perlin Noise can refer to a few different implementations.